JanHerca/urantiapedia/output/wikijs/en/article/Jim_Mcnelly/Evolving_a_personal_religious_experience.md

 We need to meet God half way.
 Although God is an absolute being, we are told that he delights in communicating with us, that he wants to share his life with us.
 He needs us as much as we need him and wants to see with our eyes, to feel with our hands, and to be us.
 Even Jesus can live again through our lives.
 We can open our life now, to tell doubt to be gone.
 “Get the heck out of here, I'm tired of this uncertainty.
 I want to have a higher experience.
 I don't want to keep living with these recurring problems.
 I want to know God.
 I'm ready to be reborn.”

 You have to want it so bad that you reach an absolute decision where your mind is dominated with the Spirit, and then God can share the common ground with you.
 When your decisions become absolute, the absolute God can communicate with you.
 He can share himself with you, he can become one with you.
-Jesus thaws “_... the frozen forms of religion into the liquid liberties of enlightened sonship._” ([UB 155:3.8](/en/The_Urantia_Book/155#p3_8)) Ultimately truth replaces the assurance of faith just as faith transcended our belief.
+Jesus thaws “_... the frozen forms of religion into the liquid liberties of enlightened sonship._” (<a id="a111_399"></a>[UB 155:3.8](/en/The_Urantia_Book/155#p3_8)) Ultimately truth replaces the assurance of faith just as faith transcended our belief.

-Mota number 16 states, “_You cannot perceive spiritual truth until you feelingly experience it, and many truths are not really felt except in adversity._” ([UB 48:7.18](/en/The_Urantia_Book/48#p7_18))
+Mota number 16 states, “_You cannot perceive spiritual truth until you feelingly experience it, and many truths are not really felt except in adversity._” (<a id="a113_156"></a>[UB 48:7.18](/en/The_Urantia_Book/48#p7_18))

 Sometimes you may not have an instant response after reaching a total decision, but you can be sure that your angel and the Adjuster will start testing the sincerity of the decision.
 They want to know if you really mean it and are going to challenge it through experience, You will find yourself in a crisis where your new decision will be mobilized and you will have to experience for yourself the reality of your choice.
 If the decision is sincere, the Spirit of Truth will speak to you, sustain you in the conflict, and reveal the Father's love to you.